 Steel Is Best for Strength and Long-Term Durability

-Steel is the material I recommend most often when someone wants truly tough garage cabinets.
+Steel is the material most often recommended when truly tough garage cabinets are the priority.
 It handles heavy loads well, which matters if you’re storing tools, hardware bins, car supplies, or anything dense and awkward.
 Steel also keeps its shape over time, so doors stay aligned and shelves don’t sag the way cheaper materials can.
 If you want cabinets that still feel solid years from now, steel is hard to beat.

 That said, not all steel cabinets are built the same.
-I always look for a quality powder-coated finish because it holds up better to heat, daily bumps, and the dust-and-grime cleanup that comes with garage life.
+A quality powder-coated finish holds up better to heat, daily bumps, and the dust-and-grime cleanup that comes with garage life.
 Thicker steel, reinforced corners, and sturdy shelf supports make a noticeable difference in how premium the cabinets feel.
 For most homeowners, powder-coated steel hits the sweet spot between modern style and real-world durability.

 Aluminum Is Best for Hot Climates and Low-Maintenance Modern Style